Thinking about a career in Chaplaincy and/or gaining valuable experience working with hospital patients, families and staff?

 "Students experience different family systems and values at work as well as diverse expressions of spirituality and theologies.” – John Valentino: Director, Clinical Pastoral Education

-Read about the semi-annual symposium for students.
+Read about the rich, informative content covered in the semi-annual symposium for students.
+And here.
 Also here.

 Read "The Art and Discipline of Clinical Pastoral Education: What I Learned on Shadowing a Chaplain."